tdewin/best-practices-guide/resource_planning/wan_acceleration.md

 When using WAN acceleration on links with very poor bandwidth, you may have to manually seed the initial copy to the target.
 For more information, refer to the [WAN Acceleration](https://helpcenter.veeam.com/backup/vsphere/wan_acceleration.html) section of the Veeam Backup & Replication User Guide.

-The WAN accelerator uses its own digests based on the hashes of the blocks inside the storage which means that it reads data from the backup files while re-hydrating them on the fly.The WAN accelerator component will then re-process data blocks with much more efficient data deduplication and compression algorithms.
+The WAN accelerator uses its own digests based on the hashes of the blocks inside a VM disk, which means that it reads data from the backup files and re-hydrating them on the fly, or it reads directly from the source VM in case of replication.
+The WAN accelerator component will then process those data blocks with much more efficient data deduplication and compression algorithms.
 This is the reason why the WAN accelerator consumes significant amounts of CPU and RAM resources.

 To determine how much data has to be transferred over the WAN link with and without WAN acceleration enabled in a backup copy job, you can compare